Legislature(2021 - 2022)GRUENBERG 120

 REPRESENTATIVE KURKA stated that subsection (b) did not pertain

-only to minor victims, and he asked whether the lists in (b) and
+to only minor victims, and he asked whether the lists in (b) and

 (c) could be combined.